The Exchange at the Burger King

 We’re coming up on July 4th weekend.
 Celebrating the nation’s independence feels different this year.
 America is different.
 It’s the First Amendment that is at risk, not the Second.

 The free press, sometimes called “The Fourth Estate” — the people’s independent watchdog of government — has saved us from our worst selves many times.
-It was the Fourth Estate that brought into our living rooms Edward R. Murrow’s report that stopped Senator Joseph McCarthy’s pernicious attacks on the integrity of American citizens whose political stripe wasn’t his.
+It was the Fourth Estate that brought into our living rooms Edward R. Murrow’s news broadcast that stopped Senator Joseph McCarthy’s pernicious attacks on the integrity of American citizens whose political stripe wasn’t his.
 It was the Fourth Estate’s publishing of the Pentagon Papers that exposed the dirty secrets behind the Vietnam War, leading Lyndon Baines Johnson to become a one-term president.
 It was the Washington Post’s publication of Woodward and Burnstein’s investigative report on the Nixon administration’s break-in of Democratic headquarters at the Watergate Hotel that led to the impeachment and resignation of Richard Nixon.

-The Fourth Estate exists as the instrument of the people to hold accountable those we elect, and the government agencies they are responsible to oversee on the people’s behalf.
+The Fourth Estate exists as the instrument of the people to hold accountable those we elect, and the government agencies they are responsible to oversee on our behalf.
 The First Estate (the executive branch) and the Second Estate (the legislative branch) have often been critical of the Fourth Estate.
 Because the U.S. Constitution’s First Amendment guarantees freedom of the press from state control, the Third Estate (the judicial branch) has protected it from the other two branches of government.
-The Supreme Court has been the court of last resort to protect free speech from Presidents and other elected officials have been wary of it.
+The Supreme Court has been the court of last resort to protect free speech from Presidents and other elected officials who have been wary of it.

 There is a world of difference between wariness and assault.
 The current occupant of the Oval Office has used the nation’s Bully Pulpit to stir up good people like the guy at the Burger King to believe the minority party, once referred to as the “loyal opposition,” is out to destroy their freedom under the Second Amendment.
 Public perception has been altered.
 The public enemy no longer is communism, as it was in the McCarthy period.
 The target is much more in clear public view: the Washington Post, the New York Times, CNN, NBC, CBS, PBS.
 Every member of the Fourth Estate except FOX News and — who would ever have imagined it? — The National Enquirer.
 Joe McCarthy is smiling.

 A civil society has quickly become less civil.
 The Bully Pulpit we once expected to give voice to the unity that underlies our pluralism (e pluribus unum); appeal to “the better angels of our nature” (Lincoln); respect the public and private institutions that make us who we are; and mourn tragic events such as today’s shooting in Annapolis, is used to create the public perception that the president’s critics are America’s enemies.
-This is an abrupt departure from the commonly accepted norms and expectations for civil discourse on which I remember being raised.
+This is an abrupt departure from the commonly accepted norms and expectations for civil discourse on which I being raised.

 Increasingly, we tend to shout in anger or fall silent.
 Between the anger and the silence stands a chasm of despair.
 To some, America is becoming great again.
 To others, America in 2018, feels more like the aftermath of a coup d’état than a moment of celebration.